4.5 Memory Game

 ^ Color white

-it knows to be flipped when its cardColor is used as the color of the button
+A card knows it is flipped when its cardColor is the color of the button:

 isFlipped